Developing Missionaries for the Glory of God

 Missions | by Pastor David Parker

-As Pastor Adam preached on yesterday, one of our prayers from the beginning of planting this church is that we’d be a church-planting church.
+As Pastor Adam preached on this past Sunday, one of our prayers from the beginning of planting this church is that we’d be a church-planting church.
 Meaning, that we’d be able to raise up and send out our people to be a part of planting other churches, both in this city and in cities around the world.
-All so that more people would come to know, love, and trust Jesus Christ!

 To that end, we've created intentional discipleship pathways for developing ministry leads, community leads, women's discipleship leads, deacons, elders, church-planters, and pioneer global missionaries.
 All so that more people would come to know, love, and trust Jesus—and be equipped to make other disciples!

 Because there are still thousands of people groups around the world that have never heard the gospel (and live in some of the hardest to reach places), it means that Jesus' church (us!) need to spend extra effort in considering how we might be able to take the gospel to these places.

 In light of the immense task that is still unfinished, a few years ago we created our Global Missions Development Pipeline to help provide a pathway of learning and growth for those considering becoming pioneer church-planting missionaries.